radsz/jacop/README.md

 Java Constraint Programming (JaCoP) solver

-JaCoP solver is Java-based open source solver developed and maintained mainly by two people Krzysztof Kuchcinski
+JaCoP solver is Java-based open source solver developed and maintained mainly by two people
-- Dept. of Computer Science, Lund University, Sweden, and Radoslaw Szymanek - Crossing-Tech, Switzerland and Vistula University, Poland.
+- Krzysztof Kuchcinski, Dept. of Computer Science, Lund University, Sweden.
+- Radoslaw Szymanek - Crossing-Tech, Switzerland and Vistula University, Poland.

 Moreover a number of students have contributed to the solver by programming first versions of different global constraints and set constraints.
 The solver is being used in academia for research and teaching as well as in